SalesforceCommerceCloud/sfcc-ci/README.md

 The CLI keeps it's own settings.
 The location of these settings are OS specific.
 On Linux they are located at `$HOME/.config/sfcc-ci-nodejs/`, on MacOS they are located at `$HOME/Library/Preferences/sfcc-ci-nodejs/`.

-Also `dw.json` can be used for authentication
+In addition the CLI can be configured by placing a `dw.json` file into the current working directory.
+The `dw.json` may carry details used run authentication.

 ```json
 {